 But even after making your selection, flexibility is a must.
 Sometimes plugins don’t operate well with one another.
 You’ll have to test out your preferred spam-blocking plugin to determine whether it operates well with preexisting plugins.

-When operating a website, activating a spam blocker is essential.
+When operating a website, activating a spam blocker is an essential plugin.
 Without an anti-spam plugin, your website could be overtaken by malicious attacks, causing your site ranking to plummet and possibly become undetectable altogether until you make the necessary updates.

 You need a spam blocker, but is Akismet the best option for you?
-In order to answer this question, you have to assess your website’s unique needs, and then rather than drawing assumptions, you can use our comparisons above to select the right option for you.
+In order to answer this question, you have to assess your website’s unique needs, and then rather than drawing assumptions, you can use our comparisons above to select the right option for you (though we think Akismet really should be your first choice).

 How do you block spam on your WordPress website?
-Is Askismet still your spam-blocking solution?
+Is Akismet still your spam-blocking solution?
 You’re welcome to share your thoughts and/or additions to this list in the comments section below.